Updated: Teijin Aramid closing Dutch production site under cost-saving plan

 “Despite the current challenging conditions, we remain confident in a prosperous future for our company," he added.

-With brands including Twaron, Technora, and Teijinconex, Teijin Aramid's fibres are used applications such as protective clothing, tires, automotive components and industrial products.
+With brands including Twaron, Technora, and Teijinconex, Teijin Aramid's fibres are used in applications such as protective clothing, tires, automotive components and industrial products.